niluminous/coldreciperec/README.md

 By utilizing **GPT-4o-mini** to distill complex user and recipe attributes into coherent natural language summaries, we enable a BERT-based model to predict compatibility via **Natural Language Inference (NLI)**.
 Our approach achieves state-of-the-art performance on **SCS-Food.com** and **SCS-AllRecipes.com** benchmarks.

-## 💡 The Core Idea

-Traditional models fail on new items because they cannot match an unseen "ID" or graph node.
-However, a new recipe has rich text (ingredients, steps), and a user has a culinary history.

-Our framework reformulates recommendation as a semantic inference task through three key steps:

-1.  **Summarize:** An **LLM** acts as a "Culinary Expert," converting raw data into concise profiles (e.g., *"User loves spicy Italian pasta"* vs. *"Recipe is a mild chicken soup"*).
-2.  **Templatize:** These summaries are injected into natural language templates to form a hypothesis (Sentence Pair).
-3.  **Infer:** A **PLM** determines if the User Profile logically entails an interest in the Recipe Description via binary classification.
 ---

 ## 📂 Project Structure